-KHNES does not specifically identify SEND within in its provision, students are referred to our service by the home school and relevant SEND information is passed to the service by them.
-However all pupils referred to KHNES have a mental or physical health need which means there are unable to access mainstream education for a period of time and therefore whilst with us they are by definition SEND.
-In order to support the home schools KHNES uses a range of assessment and identification tools as a further measure of the SEND status of our pupils.
+TRS does not specifically identify SEND within its provision.
+Pupils are referred to our service by the home school and relevant SEND information is passed to the service by them.
+However, all pupils referred to TRS have a mental or physical health need which means they are unable to access mainstream education for a period of time and therefore, whilst with us, they are by definition SEND.
+In order to support the home schools TRS uses a range of assessment and identification tools as a further measure of the SEND status of our pupils.